pacalet/sab4z/README.md

     Host> cd /opt/builds/kernel
     Host> make ARCH=arm LOADADDR=0x8000 uImage

-The result is in `/opt/builds/kernel/arch/arm/boot/uImage` and, as its size shows, it the same as `/opt/builds/kernel/arch/arm/boot/zImage` with a 64 bytes [U-Boot](http://www.denx.de/wiki/U-Boot) header added:
+The result is in `/opt/builds/kernel/arch/arm/boot/uImage` and, as its size shows, it is the same as `/opt/builds/kernel/arch/arm/boot/zImage` with a 64 bytes [U-Boot](http://www.denx.de/wiki/U-Boot) header added:

     Host> cd /opt/builds/kernel